n3rd4n1/bitsNpieces/README.md

 This uses the `libpthread` library, and the `librt` library on `Linux`, and some platform specific time functions.
 This should be useable in `Linux` and `OS X`.
 Not tested on other Unix platforms.

+io
+--
+In and out.

+### Input.cpp, Input.h, InputTest.cpp

+A convenience class to interface with `Linux`'s input devices (`/dev/input`).
+This is a delegate-based implementation with the delegate receiving notifications from the class.

+This uses the `libpthread` library and useable only in `Linux`.